-Notes to the Condensed Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) (Unaudited) For the three months ended March 31, 2016 and 2015
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) (Unaudited)

 1. Nature of business and going concern:

 Asian Mineral Resources Limited (the "Company" or "AMR") is incorporated under the laws of the Province of British Columbia by a certificate of continuance as of December 31, 2004, having previously been incorporated and registered under the New Zealand Companies Act 1993.
 On April 19, 2004, the Company became listed on the TSX-Venture Exchange (TSX-V).
 The Company's principal business activities are the exploration and development of mineral property interests and extraction and processing of nickel mineral deposits.
 Its principal mineral property interest, held through a joint venture, is in the Ban Phuc Project Area located 160 km west of Hanoi in Son La Province, in northwestern Vietnam.
 The Company's registered corporate office is located at 120 Adelaide Street West, Suite 2500, Toronto, Ontario, Canada M5H 1T1.